-One way to get a very tall and impressive totem pole is to use five gallon buckets for the totems.
-The totems are lightweight and easy to transport but this totem has almost unlimited capabilities for creativity.
+One way to get a very tall and impressive trail marker is to use five gallon buckets for the totems.
+The markers are lightweight and easy to transport but this trail marker has almost unlimited capabilities for creativity.
 The one thing left as an exercise to the reader is to find a really good paint that sticks to plastic without chipping.
-The steps to creating this totem are:
+The steps to creating this trail marker are:

 Take a five-gallon bucket.
 Optionally cut holes in the lid and in the bottom.